Monika-Khadgi/hamsterwars/README.md

 After some research in Internet, I found out that I have not set node engine in my package.json file.

 * Initally, I was not able to display hamster images in gallery.
 Later, I moved all of my images to public folder then it worked.

+* While deleting hamster from the web interface, the page was not refreshing by itself.
+I used react life cycle to fix the problem.

 * There was a bug at backend part while getting random id of hamster and I found it while working with frontend.
 I managed to fix the bug.